tjgalvin/wsclean/doc/source/local_rms_thresholding.rst

 There are two ways of using local RMS thresholding:

  * WSClean can automatically generate an RMS map; or
- * An pre-made RMS map can be supplied to WSClean.
+ * A pre-made RMS map can be supplied to WSClean.

 The two cases will be described in the sections below.